Clark International Airport Corporation Mandate and Function

 - Estate Management

-Lease of land, structures, and spaces for potential investors who would like to establish businesses involving aviation, aviation-related services, and aviation-related logistics activities.
+Lease of land, structures, and spaces for potential investors who would like to establish businesses in aviation, aviation-related services, and aviation-related logistics

 Services | Customers | Delivery Mechanism |